 As with any medical procedure there are both benefits and risks.
 Unless a mole is very large, many of the risks associated with anesthesia are eliminated through the use of topical or local anesthetics.
 Removal of a mole may result in scarring or infection.
 Freezing or burning moles to remove them are more likely cause the skin in that area to change pigmentation after healing.

-The benefits of mole removal depend on the reasons for removal.
+The benefits of getting rid of them depend on the reasons for removal.
 For some individuals, the procedure is done to biopsy the area.
-Removal of the mole may put the individual’s mind at ease, even if the mole is benign.
-In circumstances where the mole is malignant, treatment prevents the cancer from spreading and putting the person’s health at risk.
+Removal of the mole may put the individual’s mind at ease, even if it is benign.
+In circumstances where it is malignant, treatment prevents the cancer from spreading and putting the person’s health at risk.
 If the removal of a mole is purely cosmetic, the procedure can improve self-confidence.

 The content of this article is for informational purposes only and should not be mistaken for medical advice.
 Be sure to consult your physician or dermatologist regarding any medical procedures or medications.